TheAddonForge/alibaba-media-downloader/README.md

 ---

+## 📝 License
+© 2025 The Addon Forge.
+All rights reserved.

+This repository contains documentation and assets for **Alibaba Downloader Pro**.
+The source code for the extension is proprietary and not covered by an open-source license.
+Usage, copying, or redistribution is not permitted without explicit permission.

+---

 ## 📢 Keywords (SEO)
 Alibaba downloader, Alibaba image downloader, Alibaba video downloader, Alibaba ZIP export, Chrome extension for Alibaba, download Alibaba product media